klaviyo/klaviyo-swift-sdk/README.md

 There are three things you would need to do this -

 1. Any push notifications tester such as [this](https://github.com/onmyway133/PushNotifications).
 2. A push notification payload that resembles what Klaviyo would send to you.
-The below payload should work as long as the image is valid -
+The below payload should work as long as the image is valid:

 ```json
 {